adbowman3/qiskit-tutorial/README.md

 # qiskit-tutorial
 This is a series of tutorials to get started with IBM Quantum and Qiskit.
-It is recommended that you use Anaconda to set up your environment.

 ## Requirements
 - Anaconda